-The University of Houston Alumni Association (UHAA) is an independently administered nonprofit dedicated to connecting alumni, faculty, staff, students, to the University of Houston and to each other.
-With over 18,000 members, UHAA is governed by a 20-member board of directors.
+The University of Houston Alumni Association (UHAA) is a collaboration between the University of Houston and The University of Houston Alumni Association Foundation, a non-profit dedicated to connecting alumni, faculty, staff, and students to the University of Houston and to each other.
+With over 5,000 Life Members, UHAAF is governed by a 20-member board of directors.
 UHAA offices are located in the Athletics/Alumni Center, adjacent to Hofheinz Pavilion.
+Annual membership dues are no longer required to be a member.
+Life Membership continues and will be the focus for growth.

 UHAA fulfills its mission of serving and supporting the university and its alumni in a variety of meaningful ways, including providing student scholarships, legislative advocacy efforts, faculty/staff awards, athletic support, print and electronic communications, and a broad network of college-based, area-based, and special interest constituent groups.
-One of UHAA's constituent groups is the Student Alumni Connection (SAC), which connects 1,700 current students with faculty and alumni, helping them to successfully navigate through the university system and network in relevant professional circles.
+With programming serving the over 250,000 graduates of UH, as well as former students and alumni of certification programs, UHAA is the brand for all alumni relations programs administered by both UH and UHAAF.
 UHAA also encourages faculty and staff to take part in any of the over 35 constituent groups that support UH with programming and scholarships.
 Faculty members are always encouraged to get involved in any UHAA programs, and of course, to join the Association as well.